 Video Marketing – The Numbers Tell A Story

 It’s a known fact; videos have more compelling power to sell a product or service in comparison to an image or good copy.
 Since the advent of video platforms like Youtube and Vimeo, marketers have successfully utilised the power of video to outsell their competition.
-But what is the state of video marketing at the halfway stage in 2019?
+But what was the state of video marketing in 2019?

 Let’s find out.

 - On average, over 5 billion videos are viewed every day on Youtube.

 - Almost 45% of marketers have Youtube in their scheme of things for this year.